Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Experiments and Analysis

-\myparagraph{Baselines.}Experiments are conducted on SD2.1~\citep{rombach2022high}, SDXL~\citep{podell2023sdxl}, and Flux.1-schnell~\citep{flux2024}.
+\myparagraph{Baselines.} Experiments are conducted on SD2.1~\citep{rombach2022high}, SDXL~\citep{podell2023sdxl}, and Flux.1-schnell~\citep{flux2024}.
 SD2.1 and SDXL are diffusion-based, while Flux.1-schnell is a rectified flow-based model.
-We compare LoTTS with representative sampling and search methods under matched NFE budgets, including vanilla Resampling, Best-of-$N$, and Particle Sampling~\citep{kim2025test,singhal2025general}.
+We compare LoTTS with representative sampling and search methods under matched NFE budgets, including vanilla Resampling (standard sampling with a single random seed and no verifier selection), Best-of-$N$, and Particle Sampling~\citep{kim2025test,singhal2025general}.

 \myparagraph{Implementation Details.} Unless otherwise specified, LoTTS uses a mask ratio of $r=50\%$, an attention reweighting coefficient $\lambda=0.5$, a sampler-dependent noise-injection step $t_0$ (25/15/1 for SD2.1/SDXL/FLUX), and a default sample count of $N=9$ per prompt, obtained from $s=3$ initial images and $k=2$ localized refinement candidates for each.
 More implementation details are provided in Appendix~\ref{app:repro}.